chuc92man/docker-stacks/datacube-notebook/README.md

 ## Deployment

 It's necessary to create a *config.yaml* file specific to the Kubernetes cluster where [JupyterHub](https://jupyter.org/hub) is being deployed.
-For help doing so, please visit the [documentation reference](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference.html#helm-chart-configuration-reference).
+For help doing so, please visit the documentation reference [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub.html) and [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference.html#helm-chart-configuration-reference).
 The [config.yaml.example](examples/config.yaml.example) file can be used as a quick-reference guide.

 Once a *config.yaml* file is put together, the deployment of JupyterHub can be started with: